hdk2200/SwiftViewControllerExamples/README.md

 }
 ```

-# NavigatonInContainerView
+# NavigationInContainerView

-This is example of UINavigationController in Containter View.
+This is an example of UINavigationController in Containter View.
 Containter View can include ViewController as a child.
 It can also contain a container-type ViewController such as UINavigationController or UITabBarController.
 In this example, ViewController transition same as NavigationControllerBasic project is performed in Container View.